dendrodocs/workshops/part1/dotnet/01-syntax-trees.md

    A Directed Graph Markup Language (DGML) graph will be opened that visualizes the relationships between nodes, tokens, and trivia, providing a clear overview of the internal representation of your code by Roslyn.

    > [!TIP]
    > If Visual Studio crashes, simply reopen it and retry these steps.
    > It might help to remove the `.vs` folder in the solution directory.

    ![A Directed Graph Markup Language (DGML) diagram depicting the tree structure of a single line of code](images/01/dgml.png)

+   > [!NOTE]
+   > Your DGML graph may look slightly different, but make sure you can identify the main components, such as nodes for `ExpressionStatement` and `Console.WriteLine()`.

-## Solution
+## Complete solution

-You can compare your project with the sample solution: [ConsoleApp1 solution](solutions/01/ConsoleApp1/).
+You can compare your project with the sample solution: [ConsoleApp1 solution](solutions/01/ConsoleApp1).

 ## Next Steps